wonaya/docs.agaveapi.tacc.cloud/README.md

  5. View API docs at http://localhost:4567/
  6. Edit away inside `source/`
  7. Commit your changes and merge into `develop`
- 8. Issue a PR against the upstream `agaveapi.docs.tacc.cloud` repository
+ 8. Issue a PR against the upstream `TACC/agaveapi.docs.tacc.cloud` repository

 Learn more about [editing Slate markdown](https://github.com/lord/slate/wiki/Markdown-Syntax).
 Learn [how to publish your docs](https://github.com/lord/slate/wiki/Deploying-Slate) to GitHub.